 Children are informed of and understand self-care and protection.
 Children are confident they will be protected and safe from all forms of abuse.
 Children's safety and wellbeing is promoted.
-Link workers, staff and foster carers recognise signs of abuse and take appropriate steps including reporting their concerns to Tusla in line with Children First (2017).
+Link workers, staff and foster carers recognise signs of abuse and take appropriate steps including reporting their concerns in line with Children First (2017).
 Children feel comfortable raising any issues with the service and their foster carers.
 Children are listened to and supported and the service takes reasonable and proportionate steps to protect children.

-Examples of information or evidence that will be reviewed and how this will be done
+Some examples of information or evidence that may be reviewed and how this will be done

+- staff's response to queries or concerns of children who use the service

-- strategy meetings regarding allegations or serious concerns and conferences regarding children's care and placement planning - professional meetings relating to child protection concerns or allegations.
+- strategy meetings regarding allegations or serious concerns and conferences regarding children's care and placement planning and reviews

+- child protection case conferences relating to child protection concern/allegations

+- professional meetings

+- meetings with An Garda Siochána (police)

+- child protection case reviews

+- foster care committee meetings.